-The New York Six MediaShare Project is a bold initiative developed through the partnership of the library directors and chief information officers on the six member campuses.
-Colleges and universities around the country are struggling with the complexities of shared media.
-Through New York Six MediaShare, we will explore these issues and develop projects that will make possible the sharing of media in digital and physical formats among the six campuses, and perhaps beyond.
+An outgrowth of the successful MediaShare Project, the New York Six Connected Consortium Partnership is a collaboration of the library directors and chief information officers and their staffs on the six member campuses.
+Through the CCP, the schools will explore issues related to information management and technology and develop resources that will make possible the sharing of information among the six campuses.

 The New York Six campuses share the goals of supporting an increasingly diverse student body, faculty, and staff through educational, cultural, and social programs and activities; and building understanding and acceptance among community members from diverse backgrounds and with varying points of view.

 We believe that our campuses can help each other achieve these goals more efficiently and effectively by sharing resources and programs.
-Among the activities we intend to pursue collaboratively are a series of Consortium-wide diversity events for faculty, staff, and students with expert speakers and facilitators; short-term faculty exchanges among the six campuses to bring more diverse points of view into the classroom; rotating campus visits and webinars through which diversity officers and multicultural affairs directors can share best practices; and shared diversity training (in-person and on-line) for faculty and staff.
+Among our collaborative activities are a series of Consortium-wide diversity events for faculty, staff, and students with expert speakers and facilitators and shared training for faculty and staff.